piisalie/nomadize/README.md

 # Nomadize

-Some simple tools for managing migrations with postgres (without requiring an entire ORM).
+Nomadize is a collection of rake tasks for managing migrations using a PostgreSQL database.
+It does not import an entire ORM and aims to be a small / simple utility.

 ## Installation